lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

-    Water molecules that are overlapping with the PEG must be deleted to avoid crashing:
+    Water molecules that are overlapping with the PEG must be deleted to avoid future crashing.
+Add the following line to *input.lammps*:

 ..  code-block:: lammps
-    :caption: *to be copied in mergePEGH2O/input.lammps*

     delete_atoms overlap 2.0 H2O PEG mol yes

 ..  container:: justify

-    Here the value of 2 Angstroms for the overlap cutoff was fixed arbitrarily, and can be chosen through trial and error.
+    Here, the value of 2 Angstroms for the overlap cutoff was fixed arbitrarily, and can be chosen through trial and error.
 If the cutoff is too small, the simulation will crash.
-If the cutoff it too long, too many water molecules will unnecessarily be deleted.
+If the cutoff it too large, too many water molecules will unnecessarily be deleted.

+..  container:: justify

-    Finally, let us use shake to keep the water molecules rigid, and use the NPT command to control the temperature, as well as the pressure along the x axis:
+    Finally, let us use shake to keep the water molecules rigid, and use the NPT command to control the temperature, as well as the pressure along the *x* axis:

 ..  code-block:: lammps
-   :caption: *to be copied in mergePEGH2O/input.lammps*

    fix myshk H2O shake 1.0e-4 200 0 b 1 a 1
    fix mynpt all npt temp 300 300 100 x 1 1 1000